dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 ![BOSC logo|link=BOSC\_2015](Pear.png "BOSC logo|link=BOSC_2015")

-[BOSC](BOSC_2015 "wikilink") includes normal-length talks (15 minutes), lightning talks (5 minutes), and posters.
 The official deadline for submitting abstracts for BOSC talks was in April; however, we have a few spots saved for Late-Breaking Lightning Talks and posters.
 (There will also be a few spots reserved for walk-in posters; however, those will not be listed in the program or on the BOSC website.)

 [Abstracts](http://events.open-bio.org/BOSC2015/openconf.php) for
 Late-Breaking Lightning Talks and posters are due by **5 June** 2015 at